awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.IAMDBAuth.Connecting.AWSCLI.md

 The parameters are as follows:
 + `--host` – The host name of the DB instance that you want to access\.
 + `--port` – The port number used for connecting to your DB instance\.
 + `--ssl-ca` – The SSL certificate file that contains the public key\.
-For more information, see [Using SSL to Encrypt a Connection to a DB Instance](UsingWithRDS.SSL.md)\.
+For more information, see [Using SSL/TLS to Encrypt a Connection to a DB Instance](UsingWithRDS.SSL.md)\.
 + `--enable-cleartext-plugin` – A value that specifies that `AWSAuthenticationPlugin` must be used for this connection\.
 + `--user` – The database account that you want to access\.
 + `--password` – A signed IAM authentication token\.